avihu2929/car-garage/README.md

-A learning project of angular ,express and mongodb
+"A learning project built with Angular, Express, and MongoDB.

-Main feeatures:
+Main features include:

-clean ui using material ui library mongodb and express backend efficent queries to retrieve data https protection and jwt tokens authentication
+A clean, responsive UI using Angular Material.
+A backend powered by Express with efficient MongoDB queries for data retrieval.
+Secure HTTPS implementation and JWT-based authentication for user security."